 Given that we had just eight–hundred dollars in our pockets, some personal belongings in the back seat, and no jobs, place to live or family in the area we moved to Dallas on what my dear mother-in-law described as a wing and a prayer.

 Now, you ask, how did I get into web design?
 I started my career in the web space quite by chance.
 I've always had an artistic side so when I was offered an opportunity by a former employer to design and build an Intranet for a client project I jumped at the opportunity.
 It was rather overwhelming at first requiring me to invest considerable time learning my new craft, but I quickly realized that I had a real passion for interface design.
 Later, it became apparent that learning the actual development side was equally important and would further compliment my growing skillset.

-Hence, seventeen years later I'm more of an enthusiast than ever because I was fortunate enough to find a career in the technology field that is constantly evolving, and that allows me to continually learn something new every day.
+Hence, nineteen years later I'm more of an enthusiast than ever because I was fortunate enough to find a career in the technology field that is constantly evolving, and that allows me to continually learn something new every day.